Every brand tribe has sacred things that help its members relate to the abstract concepts of the archetypes and the doctrine.

 In tribal design, animals are often used to represent the tribe’s ideals or characteristics.
 Disney has Mickey Mouse, Budweiser its clydesdale horses, and Merrill Lynch has its bull.
 Animals create strong symbolic responses in consumers, which makes them an ideal vehicle for promoting the brand tribe’s beliefs and mythology.
 For some brands (usually more lighthearted ones), these animals can also serve as fictional representatives, such as the Geico gecko.

 Words and phrases

-With the power of language to conjure images, emotions, and memories, the exact words used in tribal marketing are vital to its overall success.
+With the power of language to conjure images, emotions, and memories, the exact words used in tribal design are vital to its overall success.

 - Jargon: Every brand tribe has key words, sometimes unintelligible outside the tribe, that serve to unite the members and provide shortcuts for common concepts (e.g., Starbucks’ “venti”).

 - Emotional triggers: Certain concepts can evoke an emotional reaction for members of the tribe, reminding them of their aspirations and motivations within the tribe (e.g., Nike’s “Just Do It”).